ms-jpq/docker-home-router/README.md

 Just go to `http://<router-name>.lan:8888/` from (not your guest network) and BAM!

 There are the QR codes you can scan on your phone, to add VPN profiles.
 (Need the official wireguard app).

+You can add as many VPN profiles as you want!

 ### FOR NERDS